BOO International Film Festival | 3–9 November 2025, Prague

 Industry history: ELBE DOCK

-Both of our international film festivals - ELBE DOCK and YOUNG FILM FEST, which have merged into the BOO Festival, have a successful history of industry programs.
 ELBE DOCK's industry has focused primarily on aspiring filmmakers and connecting the Czech and German film industries together with the other V4 countries.
 We welcomed a number of international experts from screenwriting, dramaturgy, marketing, sales, film festivals, video games, new media, VR, as well as other cultural and creative industries.
-YOUNG FILM FEST's industry program has focused on themes related to audiovisual production for children and youth, audiovisual education and video games in the context of education in a long and systematic way.

 2024

 The FILM INN workshops, which took place as part of the Czech programme of the festival in Ústí nad Labem, dealt with the themes and environment of short filmmaking with a focus on script development and festival strategy.
-The workshops also included several masterclasses focused on the use of artificial intelligence in storytelling (Markus Walsch and Taç Romey), film marketing (Nicolò Gallio) and short film festival dramaturgy (Alexandra Gramatke).
+The workshops also included several masterclasses focused on the use of artificial intelligence in storytelling (Markus Walsch and Taç Romey), film marketing (Nicolò Gallio) and short film festival programming (Alexandra Gramatke).
 More information about the workshops, including their recordings, can be found HERE.

 Participants of the Story editing workshop worked on script development under the guidance of experienced lecturer Anne Gensior and the Producers workshop was led by marketing strategist Nicolò Gallio.